-UW suspended basketball player Nahziah Carter over two sexual assault allegations
+UW suspended basketball player Nahziah Carter after upholding sexual assault allegations

 The University of Washington suspended men’s basketball player Nahziah “Naz” Carter this week after an investigation upheld two allegations of sexual assault, the university said Saturday.

-Two students separately reported Carter to the University of Washington’s Title IX office earlier this year and in each case, an administrative hearing officer twice determined Carter violated the school’s policy against sexual assault, UW spokesperson Victor Balta said.
+Two students separately reported Carter to the University of Washington’s Title IX office earlier this year, and in each case an administrative hearing officer determined Carter violated the school’s policy against sexual assault, UW spokesperson Victor Balta said.

 Carter’s suspension for three quarters, through next summer, was finalized Wednesday after his unsuccessful appeal.
 Instead, Carter announced Friday that he was leaving Washington to pursue a professional basketball career.